Here’s how to ace your job interview in Germany (in German)

 If your job interview is in German, you’ll want to address everyone there with “Sie”, the formal version of German, or the equivalent of using “Mr and Mrs + Last Name” in English.
 The only exception here might be if you’ve spoken to the interviewer in advance and they used “Du” or a first-name basis with you.
 If you’re unsure about which one to use, start with the formal version and they’ll tell you if they prefer to speak informally.

 It can often be the case that the person you speak to at your interview is different from the person who initially recruited you.
 In order to lessen any chance of confusion, I always recommend bringing copies of your CV and other important documents (such as your educational certificates) to the interview.
-In the event the interviewer has them prepared, it still gives off a good impression that you are organised and well-prepared.
+In the event the interviewer has them prepared, it still gives off a good impression that you are organized and well-prepared.

 This point I would say applies to any job interview in the world, but is especially important for Germany.
 The German job market is highly competitive, so as an applicant you need to cover all bases in order to stand out and prove that you’re the best candidate.
 A great way to do precisely that is research the company before the interview, even if it’s just a phone interview.
 Research aspects like their company values, types of employees, products and services, projects they’re working on, markets they operate in, etc. The more you know about the company, the better you can relate your skills to what the company requires for the job position.
 Plus asking about what you know about the company is a common German interview question.

 Eye contact is viewed differently among different cultures and in Germany, it’s one of the most important ways to show respect.
-Respect in general is an integral part of German culture, so no matter who you speak with at the interview, address them with eye contact.
+Respect, in general, is an integral part of German culture, so no matter who you speak with at the interview, address them with eye contact.
 Maintaining eye contact is also a sign that you are confident about your own skills as well.